Chuck Grassley: Timothy Thibault political bias allegations

+FBI Richmond Catholic memo

+In 2023–2024, Grassley led the Senate investigation into an FBI Richmond field office memo that identified "radical traditional Catholics" as potential domestic terrorism threats.
+Grassley released documents he described as whistleblower disclosures showing the memo had broader distribution than the FBI initially acknowledged.
+The FBI retracted the memo, saying it did not meet the agency's standards.

+Arctic Frost investigation

+Beginning in 2025, Grassley released documents related to the Arctic Frost investigation, an FBI probe into efforts to overturn the 2020 presidential election that was transferred to Special Counsel Jack Smith in November 2022.
+According to documents Grassley released in 2025, the investigation was opened in April 2022 by FBI assistant special agent in charge Timothy Thibault, whom Grassley said violated FBI protocol by "self-approving" the case.

+In October 2025, Grassley disclosed that the FBI had obtained phone metadata for eight Republican senators and one House member from January 4–7, 2021, and called the investigation "arguably worse than Watergate."
+Later that month, he released 197 subpoenas showing the investigation targeted over 430 Republican individuals and entities.
+Attorneys for Jack Smith wrote to Grassley defending the subpoenas as "entirely proper, lawful, and consistent with established Department of Justice policy".

+Clinton campaign FEC violations

+In November 2025, Grassley released FBI documents from 2019 showing the bureau had sought authorization to investigate Clinton campaign and DNC payments to Fusion GPS that the FEC later determined were misreported.
+According to the documents, DOJ officials declined to authorize the investigation in June 2019.
+In March 2022, the FEC fined the Clinton campaign $8,000 and the DNC $105,000 for misreporting over $1 million in payments to the law firm Perkins Coie, which had funded the Fusion GPS research that produced the Steele dossier.

 Personal life

 Family

-Grassley married Barbara Ann Speicher on August 22, 1954.
-They have five children.
-His grandson, Pat Grassley, is a member of the Iowa House of Representatives who has been Speaker of the Iowa House since 2020.
+Grassley married Barbara Ann Speicher on August 22, 1954, at the Little Brown Church in Nashua, Iowa.
+They have five children and nine grandchildren.

+His grandson Pat Grassley has been a member of the Iowa House of Representatives, since 2007.
+He was elected speaker of the Iowa House in 2020.

 Memberships, awards, and History Channel feud

 Grassley is a member of the Family, the organization that organizes the National Prayer Breakfast.
 He is also known for his widely reported, long-running "feud" with the History channel; he has consistently accused the network of featuring little actual history programming.

 In 2003, Grassley's alma mater, the University of Northern Iowa, selected him for honoris causa membership in Omicron Delta Kappa, the National Leadership Honor Society.
 In 2009, the National Center for Health Research gave Grassley the Health Policy Hero award for his 2004 oversight of legislative reforms and accountability of the United States Food and Drug Administration (FDA).
 In 2010, The Hill named Grassley and Max Baucus the hardest-working members of Congress.